AllKind/iptables-bash_completion/README.md

 Description
 ===========

-Programmable completion code for the bash shell to support the iptables program (netfilter.org).
+Programmable completion specification (compspec) for the bash shell to support the iptables program (netfilter.org).

 Programmable completion allows the user, while working in an interactive shell, to retrieve and auto-complete commands,